 In addition to undertaking the functions of the BAI as the regulator for broadcasting in Ireland, Coimisiún na Meán is to establish a regulatory framework for online safety, update the regulation of television broadcasting and audiovisual on-demand services, and transpose the revised Audiovisual Media Services Directive into Irish law.

-An Coimisiún is led by an Executive Chair and three Commissioners, further details can be found below.
+An Coimisiún is led by an Executive Chair and four Commissioners, further details can be found below.

 Jeremy Godfrey has over 30 years of regulatory, government and business experience in the communications, technology and online sectors, in Ireland and Hong Kong.